 In 2004, when the Shanduka Foundation – now known as Cyril Ramaphosa Foundation – was formed, CRET was given the opportunity to grow significantly – and it did.
-From an initial commitment to sponsor five students studying towards business degrees , CRET has flourished under the support of the Foundation, its corporate sponsors and partners to reach a record 65 bursary recipients by 2017.
+From an initial commitment to sponsor five students studying towards business degrees , CRET has flourished under the support of the Foundation, its corporate sponsors and partners to reach 77 students currently supported.

 CRET has a different approach to the management of its education programme and aims to recruit candidates that would ordinarily be overlooked by other bursary programmes, which commonly seek out the top achievers only.

-Since CRET is a bursary scheme that considers the holistic needs of the student as well as their potential, each bursary is tailor-made to fulfil the student’s needs.
+Since CRET is a bursary programme that considers the holistic needs of the student as well as their potential, each bursary is tailor-made to fulfil the student’s needs.
 This generally includes, but is not restricted to, tuition, accommodation, books, stationery and a personal allowance stipend.

 “Having the opportunity to study has been a source of refuge from my troubled life.
 It has allowed me to forget the physical and emotional pain I endured every day.
 Prior to CRET coming into my life, nothingness and hopelessness dominated each and every aspect of my being.
 My life situation and the consequences of mistakes I made resulted in me becoming ill.
 I fell into such a dark place and had lost hope of ever having an opportunity to achieve anything – or to even live for anything.